10 Signs Your “Healthy” Pet Is Showing Dog Illness Symptoms

 Though it’s not conclusive, cloudy eyes are a strong indicator of cataracts.
 If the cloudiness covers more than half of the eye lens, your dog’s vision becomes obstructed and he could eventually go blind.
-Cataracts can also be a sign of diabetes if your dog shows other symptoms like drinking and urinating more.
+Cataracts can also be a sign of diabetes if your dog shows other symptoms like drinking and urinating more, or engaging in common pet behavior problems.
 A third cause is nuclear sclerosis, a benign aging change that fortunately doesn’t really impair vision.
+These signs of cancer in dogs are important to keep track of.
 Did you know that dogs have these awesome superpowers?

 Your dog’s bladder is out of whack

 There may be a medical explanation for why your house-trained dog suddenly had an accident inside.
 Excessive urination (polyuria) and excessive drinking (polydipsia) are symptoms of kidney failure, diabetes, and liver diseases.
 For instance, if your pet is dehydrated, her kidneys won’t be able to retain water, so she’ll urinate more frequently.
 It’s also important to know when your pup is content–learn these telltale signs that your dog is happy.